 When you file a dispute by mail, online or over the phone, Experian has a 30-day window to verify that the disputed information is incorrect and fix the error.

-If your Experian disputes are ignored after 30 days and errors are not corrected, the attorneys are Francis Mailman Soumilas, P.C. are here to help you sue Experian.
-Get your free case review and call us toll-free at 1-877-735-8600.
+If your Experian disputes are ignored after 30 days and errors are not corrected, the attorneys at Francis Mailman Soumilas, P.C. are here to help you sue Experian.
+Fill out the online form to start your free case review or call us now at 1-877-735-8600.